 Study abroad programmes and coronavirus

-Some aspects of the 2020/21 study abroad/exchange programme will be impacted by the COVID-19 pandemic.
+Some aspects of the 2021/22 study abroad/exchange programme may continue to be impacted by the COVID-19 pandemic.

 Semester 2 (January-June 2021)

-We will update this site with further information regarding Semester 2 as arrangements are confirmed.
+We will update information relating to Semester 2 arrangements in September 2021.